The application notes include recommended starting dilutions; optimal dilutions/concentrations should be determined by the end user.

 Autophosphorylated on both serine and threonine residues (By similarity).
 Phosphorylated during mitosis.
 Phosphorylated upon DNA damage, probably by ATM or ATR.

 All lanes : Anti-Haspin antibody (ab21686) at 1 µg/ml

 Lane 1 : HeLa (Human epithelial carcinoma cell line) Whole Cell Lysate at 10 µg Lane 2 : HeLa Expressing myc-Haspin (interphase) Whole Cell Lysate - Positive Control at 5 µl Lane 3 : HeLa Interphase Whole Cell Lysate - Negative Control at 10 µg Lane 4 : HeLa Expressing myc-Haspin (mitosis) Whole Cell Lysate - Positive Control at 5 µl Lane 5 : HeLa Mitosis Whole Cell Lysate - Negative Control at 10 µg

-Secondary Goat polyclonal Secondary Antibody to Rabbit IgG - H&L (HRP), pre-adsorbed at 1/5000 dilution
+Secondary All lanes : Goat polyclonal Secondary Antibody to Rabbit IgG - H&L (HRP), pre-adsorbed at 1/5000 dilution